 My lecturing role enabled me to build upon and broaden my knowledge of anger and stress.
 It lead me to explore research findings which linked stress with a range of illnesses, and to investigate psychological methods of managing stress.

-Finally, I enlisted myself on BAAM’s diploma course in 2006 to become an anger management facilitator.
-This course provided me with a perfect opportunity to marry my clinical, research and teaching experience with my ambition to become a practitioner.
+Finally, I enlisted myself on BAAM’s diploma course in 2006 to become an anger and stress management facilitator.
+This course provided me with a perfect opportunity to marry my clinical, research and teaching experience with my ambition to work as a practitioner.
 The experiential nature of this course means that, not only do I have the skills to deliver anger and stress management training, I have undergone the process myself.
-I would never have predicted that my personal experience of anger management would have such a profound and positive impact on my own life.
+I would never have predicted that my personal experience of anger and stress management would have such a profound and positive impact on my own life.
 This has further fuelled my passion for anger and stress management and the challenges it brings.
 Unlike other practitioners, I focus solely on anger and stress interventions.
 My skills and experience along with the training I provide enable me to target anger and stress specifically and effectively.

 Call me on 07986 065166 for a free 15 minute consultation or email me on email@example.com.